adrianrakiec/GarbZone/README.md

   Create an account or log in to access all the features of GarbZone.

 - **Secure Authentication**
-  We use JWT tokens and HttpOnly cookies to keep your account safe.
+  Use JWT tokens and HttpOnly cookies to keep account safe.

 - **Edit Your Profile**
   Update your personal information easily in your profile.